nicolasd1323/Holiday-Calendar/README.md

 #### MVP

--⋅⋅*Have a dynamic Holiday Calendar.
+- **Have a dynamic Holiday Calendar.
--⋅⋅*Allow users to have a drop down year calendar by month.
+- **Allow users to have a drop down year calendar by month.
-1.Allow users to choose a month and be able to see what holidays it includes.
+- **Allow users to choose a month and be able to see what holidays it includes.
-2.See a brief description of each holiday
+- **See a brief description of each holiday
 - **clear past searches to start over.
 - **Use a external API.
 - **Utilized CSS Flex box to give a great design to the web-site.